flatsurf/flatsurf/doc/news/deformation.rst

 * A conversion operator `Tracked<T>::operator T&&()` to move out of a `Tracked<T>`.

+* An operator ~ on combinatorial triangulations that "inverts" a triangulation, i.e., it returns its mirror image.
+This is used, e.g., when applying a linear transformation of negative determinant to a triangulation.

 **Changed:**

 * `SaddleConnection::counterclockwise` now does what the documentation claimed.